Acquired Hemophagocytic Lymphohistiocytosis (HLH)

 How is acquired HLH diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
 The provider may also ask about your family’s health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 The physical exam may include feeling your belly where your liver and spleen are.
 You will also have blood tests.
 These are done to look for:

 - Low levels of white blood cells called natural killer cells